As more drone training schools join the fray, drone operators fear steep costs of training, and exclusion

 Drone pilots in India need a license to operate, which costs Rs 25,000 and is valid for 5 years.
 However, before they can apply for a license, it is mandatory for them to complete a minimum of a 35-hour training program spread over 5 days, which includes classroom sessions, simulator training and practical training: and the only place where they can get this training is at these training schools.
 In the current pricing regime, the actual cost of getting a license made adds up to over Rs 100,000, which as one pilot we spoke to said was “unfathomable”.

 Of the five drone pilots which we spoke to, all had varied years of experience.
 While some had just started flying a few years ago, some had an experience spanning over two decades.
-“Fees in upwards of Rs 80,000 is so high that it makes no sense, especially for a person who’s been flying drones commercially for 25 years,” a drone pilot, who did not wished to be named, told MediaNama.
+“Fees in upwards of Rs 80,000 is so high that it makes no sense, especially for a person who’s been flying drones commercially for 25 years,” a drone pilot, who did not wish to be named, told MediaNama.
 “What new am I going to learn in this program?
 You tell me, does it make sense for someone with my experience to pay that much money for what is essentially proof of basic drone flying expertise,” this person asked.

 But apart from that, there is also a possibility that drone operators from underprivileged backgrounds who might have just started out, or are thinking of getting into the industry could be possibly barricaded out of the ecosystem if the cost of training and getting a license remains this high, another pilot remarked.
 “Education should never be for the elite, and if the requirement to be a drone pilot is a high school certificate, there should also be a provision of providing budget licensing for emerging drone pilots.
 We want India to be the drone hub for the world, but for that we’d require drone pilots to come in from all sections of society,” this person, on condition of anonymity, said.